MosheWorld/Teacher-Student-Backend/README.md

 # Back end
-Back end source code for StudyHub server, The server in NodeJS with MongoDB database connection and written in TS &amp; JS.
+BackEnd source code for StudyHub server, The server in NodeJS with MongoDB database connection and written in TS &amp; JS.

 Written in:
 - NodeJS.
 - MongoDB.

-The source code for backend, the project mainly focus on asynchronous code and on 3 architecture layer, API, Logic, Data Access Layer.
+The source code for backend, the project mainly focus on asynchronous code and on 3 architecture layers: API, Logic, Data Access Layer.

 Every layer keep the S.O.L.I.D principles as much as it can.
 Using MongoDB at MLab DaaS to store the data.